uGR17/TIMEX_CLUSTERING/timexseries_clustering/documentation.md

 ### General

 - `activity_title`: used in the website creation as title for the page.
 Optional.
-- `verbose`: it is not strictly used by TIMEX, but it can be included here in order to set the verbosity level in the main Python script.
-In fact, TIMEX has important logging capabilities.
+- `verbose`: it is not strictly used by TIMEX-CLUSTERING, but it can be included here in order to set the verbosity level in the main Python script.
+In fact, TIMEX-CLUSTERING has important logging capabilities.
 Optional, can be one of "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL".
-- `max_threads`: set the max number of threads (processes) used by TIMEX during the forecasting models computation.
-  Optional, if not set TIMEX will try to understand the number of available cores on the system.

 ### Input parameters
-Remember that TIMEX expects the input data to be in the following form.
+Remember that TIMEX-CLUSTERING expects the input data to be in the following form.
 Some changes can be forced through settings.

 | time_index | time-series A | time-series B | ... |
 |------------|---------------|---------------|-----|